run-ai/docs/docs/developer/admin-rest-api/overview.md

 (replace `<ACCESS-TOKEN>` with the bearer token from above).

 For an additional example, see the [following](https://github.com/run-ai/docs/blob/master/examples/create-user-and-project.py){target=_blank} code.
-It is an example of how to use the Run:AI Administrator REST API to create a User and a Project and set the User to the Project.
+It is an example of how to use the Run:ai Administrator REST API to create a User and a Project and set the User to the Project.

 ## Administrator API Documentation

-The Administrator API provides the developer interfaces for getting and manipulating the Run:AI metadata objects such as Projects, Departments, Clusters, and Users.
+The Administrator API provides the developer interfaces for getting and manipulating the Run:ai metadata objects such as Projects, Departments, Clusters, and Users.

 Detailed API documentation can be found under [https://app.run.ai/api/docs](https://app.run.ai/api/docs){target=_blank}.
 The document uses the [Open API specification](https://swagger.io/specification/) to describe the API.
 You can test the API within the document after creating a token.